 If you are wondering if you may have strep throat, talk to your doctor.
 They are trained to help you get back on track as soon as possible.
 Even more, they can educate you about common illnesses, so you know what to look for the next time you catch a bug.

-“Just as important, my role is to educate our patients so that they understand the importance of diagnosing and treating strep throat and therefore, know when to come in and be evaluated,” he says.
+“Just as important, my role is to educate our patients so that they understand the importance of diagnosing and treating strep throat and therefore, know when to come in and be evaluated,” he said.
 “And also that they understand that a viral sore throat will resolve on its own.”